 Tension headache is the most common primary headache disorder.
 It is most commonly episodic but can be chronic.
 As with migraine, tension headache is more common in women.
 Tension headaches are frequently described as generalized pressure or a sensation of band-like tightness around the head that sometimes spreads into, or from, the neck.
 They are not associated with nausea and/or vomiting and may have light or sound sensitivity but not both.

 Cluster headache is characterized by intermittent brief, but severe, unilateral periorbital pain associated with ipsilateral lacrimation and rhinorrhea.
 The eyelid may droop and there may be conjunctival injection.
-These headaches occur in clusters, occurring from once to several times per day for several weeks or months and then resolve for some length of time—frequently months or ...
+These headaches occur in clusters, occurring from once to several times per day for several weeks or months and then resolve for some ...